SamDuran/SamDuran/README.md

 Hi there!, I'm a Systems and computer science engineer.
 I live in San Francisco de Macoris, Dominican Republic.

 B2 English skills.
-With knowledge in some programming languages, Structured Query Languages (SQL), and a bit experienced as a UI designer.
+Experienced with some programming languages, Structured Query Languages (SQL), and a bit experienced as a UI designer.

 ### 📊 Stats